TrueFiEng/useDApp/docs/source/getting-started.rst

 Fetching balance
 ----------------

+`useEtherBalance(address: string)`

-`useEtherBalance` hook provides a way to fetch account's balance.
+Provides a way to fetch account's balance.
 You have to provide the address yourself as an argument.
+Returns ``BigNumber`` or ``undefined`` when data is not available.

 .. code-block:: jsx